Are there benefits for lifting heavy weights as opposed to light weights for muscle gain? Let’s take a look at what research has to say.

 Some ways to achieve this are through the use of drop sets, reverse pyramid training, or also including a couple sets of 25-40 reps to near failure towards the end of your workout.

-So let’s look at an example of how you could apply this to your chest workout, let’s say you’re doing the following chest workout:
+So let’s look at an example of how you could apply this to your chest workout for mass, let’s say you’re doing the following chest workout:

 The first two compound movements should utilize heavy weight in the moderate rep range, and a focus should be placed on getting stronger with these movements.